kavyaacharya77/SKY130-CMOS_CircuitDesign_and_SPICE_Simulation_Workshop/README.md

 .end
 ```

+Figure 15: Snapshot of VTC curve of CMOS inverter

 Key regions of the VTC:
 - Vin = 0V: NMOS is OFF, PMOS is ON → Vout ≈ Vdd.
 - Vin = Vdd: NMOS is ON, PMOS is OFF → Vout ≈ 0V.